Omer Shem Tov: Captivity

 Maya and Itay Regev were released in the November 2023 weeklong truce-hostage deal, and Shem Tov was held alone.
 One of his captors was a doctor who provided Shem Tov with an inhaler for his asthma.
-He was not allowed to cough out loud or make noise.
-He was held largely in darkness.
+He was not allowed to cough out loud or make noise, and was held largely in darkness.
 Shem Tov said his captors cursed and spat on him.
-He stated they threatened to shoot him in the head if he would not help collapse a booby-trapped building on IDF troops, but he answered "Then shoot me in the head.
+He stated that they threatened to shoot him in the head if he would not help collapse a booby-trapped building on IDF troops, but he responded "Then shoot me in the head.
 I have no intention of doing it.”
 Shem Tov said he found favor with his captors by cooking and cleaning for them.

-Shem Tov said he picked up one of his captors' weapons while they slept and considered shooting them, but got cold feet, fearing that the gun would jam.
-Shem Tov was initially given two pitas a day, despite having celiac disease.
+Shem Tov said he picked up one of his captors' weapons while they slept and considered shooting them, but lost his nerve, fearing that the gun would jam.
+He was initially given two pitas a day, despite having celiac disease.
 Later, he was fed only a biscuit and a small amount of salty water for much of his captivity.
 Just before his release, his captors gave him chocolate, chicken and rice.
 According to his father, he had lost 17 kilograms (37 pounds).